slowjams/CLR-via-C-/5-Basic Types.md

 managed heap).
 Hopefully, you see the <span style="color:red">impact</span> that boxing and unboxing/copying operations have on your application’s performance.

 <div class="alert alert-info p-1" role="alert">
-    If you’re the least bit concerned about your application's performance, uses tools such as ILDasm.exe to view the IL code for methods and see where the box IL instructions are.
+    If you're the least bit concerned about your application's performance, uses tools such as ILDasm.exe to view the IL code for methods and see where the box IL instructions are.
 </div>

 Below is an example that shows you need to have a deep understanding on boxing/unboxing to know that <b>three</b> boxing operations occur: